 We understand your business and the risks inherent in accounting and financial statement reporting.
-Therefore, Nearman, Maynard, Vallez’s tailored audit approach starts with the pre-audit planning process in order to gain a broad understanding of the unique aspects of your institution’s business.
+Therefore, Nearman, Maynard, Vallez, CPAs, P.A.’s tailored audit approach starts with the pre-audit planning process in order to gain a broad understanding of the unique aspects of your institution’s business.
 Our auditors also consider the risks based on your unique functions and the way management controls those risks.

 We work with you to assess your institution’s performance and internal controls and provide practical, timely recommendations and solutions to enhance financial reporting, management monitoring, and operational controls.
 We apply a hands-on approach during the audit and back that up with free telephone support and conference calls throughout the year!

 All of our financial statement audits include a statistical sample of member share and loan account verifications; ensuring your account verifications comply with regulatory requirements and saving you time and money.

 We also provide a management report that includes the following:

 - Independent Auditor's Report on the Financial Overview and Graphic Analysis: A pictorial analysis to help you monitor key financial trends and compare your performance to peers in the industry.